Fairchild KR-34: Development

 To act as an engine testbed one KR-21 was modified to use a Fairchild 6-390 engine (later named Ranger) and changes were made to the wing and landing gear geometry.
 The modified aircraft was known as the Fairchild KR-125.
 In 1931 a similar aircraft without the geometry changes but with a Ranger engine was sold under the designation KR-135.

 In 1930, the KR-34CA, a military version of the Fairchild KR-34 based on the Kreider-Reisner C-4C Challenger design, was built in Farmingdale, New York.
 A light attack craft, it had two .30 caliber Browning machine guns mounted on the nose, firing through the propellers.
 The Chinese version had bomb racks under the fuselage.
-Two of this military version of the Fairchild KR-34 were sold to the warlord generals Liu Wenhui and Liu Xiang in Szechwan Province.
+Two of this military version of the Fairchild KR-34 were sold to the warlord generals Liu Wenhui and Liu Xiang in Sichuan Province.